-Daily cost-sharing allows you to make sure a drug works for you before you have to pay for an entire month's supply.
+Daily cost sharing allows you to make sure a drug works for you before you have to pay for an entire month's supply.
 You can also ask your doctor to prescribe, and your pharmacist to dispense, less than a full month's supply of a drug or drugs, if this will help you better plan refill dates for different prescriptions so that you can take fewer trips to the pharmacy.
 The amount you pay will depend upon the days' supply you receive.

-Section 5.4 A table that shows your costs for a long-term 90-day supply of a drug
+Section 5.4 A table that shows your costs for a long-term (up to a 90- or 100-day) supply of a drug

 For some drugs, you can get a long-term supply (also called an "extended supply") when you fill your prescription.
-A long-term supply is a 90-day supply.
+A long-term supply is up to a 90- or 100-day supply.
 (For details on where and how to get a long-term supply of a drug, see Chapter 5, Section 2.4.)

-The table below shows what you pay when you get a long-term 90-day supply of a drug.
+The table below shows what you pay when you get a long-term (up to a 90- or 100-day) supply of a drug.

-• Please note: If your covered drug costs less than the copayment amount listed in the chart, you will pay that lower price for the drug.
+• Please note: If your covered drug costs are less than the copayment amount listed in the chart, you will pay that lower price for the drug.
 You pay either the full price of the drug or the copayment amount, whichever is lower.